Complete Guide to Kokujiyaki (Iwate Prefecture) | The Charm of the Northern Limit Folk Kiln with 200 Years of History and Present Day

 Tips for Everyday Use

-Kokujiyaki is made with everyday use in mind, so no special handling is necessary.
-However, it is recommended to soak newly purchased pieces in water before first use to prevent stains from adhering easily.
-Regarding microwave and dishwasher use, this varies by product, so it is advisable to confirm at the time of purchase.
+Kokujiyaki is made with everyday use in mind, so no special handling is required.
+However, soaking the piece in water once before initial use prevents dirt from sticking.
+Regarding microwave and dishwasher use, it varies by product, so confirmation at time of purchase is recommended.

 Care for Long-Term Use

-Kokujiyaki increases in character with use.
-The appearance of the glaze may change, or fine cracks called crazing may develop, but this is a distinctive characteristic of ceramic ware.
-As a vessel that grows together with daily life, you can enjoy these changes.
+Kokujiyaki gains depth with continued use.
+Glaze expression may change, or crazing (fine cracks on the surface) may appear, but this is characteristic aging and weathering of ceramics.
+As a vessel that grows with daily life, these changes can be enjoyed.

 Kokujiyaki and Kuji City Tourism

-Kokujiyaki Pottery Studio is located in Kokujimachi, Kuji City, Iwate Prefecture.
+Kokujiyaki Ceramic Art Park is located in Kokuji Town, Kuji City, Iwate Prefecture.
 It is approximately 10 minutes by car from Kuji Station, and taxi use is convenient when using public transportation.
-At the kiln, in addition to product sales, visitors can view the workshop and participate in pottery experiences (reservations required).
+At the kiln, in addition to product sales, workshop observation and ceramic experiences are available (by reservation).

 Other Tourist Attractions in Kuji City

-When visiting Kuji City, explore other tourist attractions along with Kokujiyaki Pottery Studio.
-The Kuji Amber Museum allows visitors to learn about the history of Japan’s largest amber production area.
-The city is also known as a filming location for the NHK morning drama “Amachan,” and attracts many fans visiting related facilities.
+When visiting Kuji City, explore other tourist attractions together with Kokujiyaki Ceramic Art Park.
+At the Kuji Amber Museum, visitors can learn about the history of Japan’s largest amber mining region.
+Additionally, the city is known as a filming location for the NHK morning serial drama “Amachan,” and many fans visit related facilities.

 Regional Food Culture

-Kuji City is an area rich in marine products.
-Experiencing sea delicacies such as sea urchin and abalone served on Kokujiyaki vessels is extraordinary.
-Some local restaurants and inns offer dishes served on Kokujiyaki.
+Kuji City is a region abundant in seafood.
+Enjoying fresh sea delicacies such as sea urchin and abalone on Kokujiyaki vessels is an incomparable experience.
+Some local restaurants and inns offer meals served on Kokujiyaki.

 Challenges Facing Kokujiyaki and Future Prospects

 Like many traditional crafts, Kokujiyaki faces the challenge of developing successors.
-Currently a single kiln preserves tradition, but efforts to pass this technique and spirit to the next generation are crucial.
-Pottery classes and experience programs function as part of such efforts.
+Currently a sole kiln preserves the tradition, but efforts to transmit this technique and spirit to the next generation are crucial.
+Ceramic classes and experience programs function as part of these efforts.

 Adaptation to Modern Lifestyles

-With changes in lifestyle, the shapes and functions of vessels demanded have also changed.
-Pursuing designs and usability suited to modern dining tables while preserving traditional techniques and materials is key to Kokujiyaki’s sustainability.
+With changes in lifestyle, the forms and functions required of vessels have also changed.
+While preserving traditional techniques and materials, pursuing design and usability suited to modern dining tables leads to the sustainability of Kokujiyaki.

-Through use of the internet and social media, the charm of Kokujiyaki can be communicated nationwide and internationally.
-Enhancement of online shops and use of new sales methods such as crowdfunding can strengthen the kiln’s business foundation.
+Through information dissemination using the Internet and SNS, the appeal of Kokujiyaki can be transmitted nationwide and even internationally.
+Enhancement of online shops and utilization of new sales methods such as crowdfunding serve to strengthen the kiln’s business foundation.

-Kokujiyaki is an important element in raising the value of regional brands as a representative craft of Iwate Prefecture.
+Kokujiyaki, as a representative craft of Iwate Prefecture, is an important element in raising the value of regional brands.
 Utilization as a tourism resource and collaboration with other regional industries are expected to create synergistic effects.

-Kokujiyaki is a traditional craft deeply rooted in the culture and daily life of Kuji City, Iwate Prefecture, as the “Northern Limit Folk Kiln” with over 200 years of history.
-By using local clay and glazes and remaining committed to handcrafting using the potter’s wheel, it has produced vessels that are simple yet beautiful.
+Kokujiyaki, as the “Northern Limit Folk Kiln” with a history of more than 200 years, is a traditional craft deeply rooted in the culture and daily life of Kuji City, Iwate Prefecture.
+By continuing to use local clay and glaze and committing to hand-forming with the potter’s wheel, it has created vessels that are simple yet beautiful.

-While bearing the history of serving as the official kiln of the Hachinohe Domain, Kokujiyaki developed as everyday tableware for the common people and was evaluated by Soetsu Yanagi of the Folk Art movement.
-Particularly, its representative work, the spouted pitcher, is known as a masterpiece with streamlined form and functional beauty.
+While holding a history as an official kiln of the Hachinohe Domain, Kokujiyaki developed as everyday tableware for common people and was evaluated by Soetsu Yanagi of the Folk Craft Movement.
+The one-spouted vessel, its representative work, is known as a masterpiece with outstanding simple form and functional beauty.

-Currently, the single kiln of Shimonomine Kiln continues to preserve tradition and works to disseminate and inherit techniques through pottery classes and experience programs.
-While facing challenges such as successor development and adaptation to modern lifestyles, its commitment to local materials and handwork remains unchanged.
+Currently, Shitadake Kiln, the sole kiln, continues to preserve tradition and is also working on technology dissemination and succession through ceramic classes and experience programs.
+While facing challenges such as successor development and adaptation to modern lifestyles, the commitment to local materials and handwork remains unchanged.

-Using Kokujiyaki vessels in daily life connects you with 200 years of history, the techniques of craftsmen, and the culture of Kuji City, Iwate Prefecture.
-These vessels with warmth just right for everyday use will continue to be beloved in many household cupboards.
+Using Kokujiyaki vessels in daily life connects one to 200 years of history, craftspeople’s skills, and the culture of Kuji City, Iwate Prefecture.
+As appropriately warm everyday-use vessels, they will continue to be cherished in many household cupboards.

-When visiting Kuji City, be sure to visit Kokujiyaki Pottery Studio, take the vessels in your hands, and experience their simple beauty and warmth.
-You can also enjoy the pleasure of pottery experience and creating original vessels.
+When visiting Kuji City, be sure to visit Kokujiyaki Ceramic Art Park, hold the vessels in hand, and feel their simple beauty and warmth.
+You can also experience ceramic artistry firsthand and create your own original vessel.
 An encounter with Kokujiyaki will surely add new color to your daily life.